Three50seven/benoli-homelab/servers/benolilab/vmdocker/vmdocker.md

 ```

 # Test SSH or Tracert (Network issues) From a Container:
 - To SSH into a Docker container, you typically use docker exec rather than traditional SSH.
-Here’s how you can do it:
+Here's how you can do it:
 - Find the Container ID or Name: List all running containers to find the container ID or name.
 ```
 	docker ps